jspecht3/terminal-tutorial/README.md

 The above line is empty.
 ```

+Now, we can see the contents of a file without needing to open it with a text editor.
+However, what if we have a very long file and only want to see the first or last line?
+Luckily, we do not have to scroll, but can use a new

 Aside from using a text editor, we can also use terminal commands to add text into a file by using